SciML/NeuralPDE.jl/docs/src/tutorials/gpu.md

 ## Performance benchmarks

-Here are some performance benchmarks for 2d-pde with various number of input points and the number of neurons in the hidden layer, measuring the time for 100 iterations. Сomparing runtime with GPU and CPU.
+Here are some performance benchmarks for 2d-pde with various number of input points and the number of neurons in the hidden layer, measuring the time for 100 iterations.
+Comparing runtime with GPU and CPU.

 ```julia